18F/portfolios/_portfolios/human-services.md

 ---
 name: Human Services Portfolio
-heading: 18F partners with federal, state, and local agencies to ensure people receive the public benefits they need.
+heading: We partner with federal, state, and local agencies to ensure people receive the public benefits they need.
-subheading: Navigating the benefits system can be complicated, time-consuming, and confusing. <br><strong>We’re here to help.</strong>
+subheading:
 permalink: /portfolios/human-services/
 tag: 'health and human services'

 # NOTE: if adding a new partner, make sure that they exist in _data/agencies.yml
-portfolio_partners:
+partners:
+- Administration for Children and Families
 - Alaska Department of Health and Human Services
+- California Child Welfare Digital Services
 - Center for Medicaid and Medicare Services
+- Food and Nutrition Service, Department of Agriculture
-- Department of Health and Human Services
+- Department of Labor
 - State of Vermont Agency of Human Services
 resources:
 - "[https://github.com/18F/human-services](https://github.com/18F/human-services)"